ads - tongue - center

 3. Steam sauna — Also known as a steam room or Turkish-style spa, the humidity level is 100% and, of course, it’s quite steamy in there.

-4. Infrared sauna — These are based on radiant heat, where special bulbs are used to reflect the heat directly to your body (rather than heating stones or the air).
+4. Infrared sauna — These work by using special heaters to emit infrared light and radiant heat, which directly heat your body (rather than heating stones or the air).

 Why Infrared Saunas are Best